12 Dec 2024

 An Uber driver’s guide to Christmas

-December is usually the busiest time of year for Uber, and we’re all hoping this Christmas will be more like normal and less like the last-minute lockdowns of last year.
+It’s the most wonderful time of the year, and the most lucrative!
+According to Uber, December is the busiest month for private hire drivers.
 With that in mind, here are some of our tips for private hire drivers to get the most out of an Uber driver Christmas.

 Along with information on what to expect on earnings and likely busy periods, we’ve put together some info to help you plan your business in the run-up to Christmas and New Year.
 And because it’s Christmas, we also shine a spotlight on some of the drivers who are spreading festive cheer, from food to refunds and even a Christmas sing-along.